craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

              form-definition.xml

-CrafterCMS uses a default path to look for a default representative image of a plugin, the url ``../.crafter/screenshots/``.
+CrafterCMS uses a default path for CrafterCMS to look for a default representative image of a plugin, the url ``../.crafter/screenshots/``.
 Here's a sample plugin files/directory with a default image to represent the plugin:

   .. code-block:: text
      :caption: *Example directory structure for a component content type site plugin with a default representative image*